 Once you know what kind of experience you want to create with your content, all you have to do is consistently create it over and over again!
 This will help fix your brand in your audience’s mind as the one to offer that particular experience (similar to how people associate H&M with fast clothing and McDonald’s with fast food), thus boosting your brand awareness.

-7. Maximise the marketing formats & channels that you use
+7. Maximize the marketing formats & channels that you use

 Everyone lives in a multi-experience world today.
 People discover products on social media, explore them on websites, look for reviews on aggregators and then think about it some more before finally buying the product on a platform that they trust (or even offline!).